orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 _**Description**_: Connects to a Redis instance or reuse a connection already established with `pconnect`/`popen`.

 The connection will not be closed on `close` or end of request until the php process ends.
-So be patient on too many open FD's (specially on redis server side) when using persistent connections on many servers connecting to one redis server.
+So be patient on to many open FD's (specially on redis server side) when using persistent connections on many servers connecting to one redis server.

 Also more than one persistent connection can be made identified by either host + port + timeout